Skip to content

 OLP uses standard OAuth 2.0 client authentication to verify the identity of clients that want to interact with an RSL License Server.
 Each client is assigned a unique client_id and client_secret by the license server operator when the client registers with the server, and the client must use these credentials to authenticate itself when making requests to the server.

-If the client is not authorized to for a request, the server responds with an error as defined in RFC 6749 Section 5.2.
+If the client is not authorized for a request, the server responds with an error as defined in RFC 6749 Section 5.2.

 Example: Client Credentials Flow